Story at a glance:

 beloit-powerhouse-studio-gang-tom-harris-gbd-magazine-05

-The Powerhouse facility in Beloit, WI now has a running track, conference facility, batting cages, café, and more.
+The Powerhouse facility in Beloit, Wisconsin, has a running track, conference facility, batting cages, café, and more.
 Photo by Tom Harris

-The Powerhouse, a student union and recreational center at Beloit College, was a unique reuse design opportunity for Studio Gang.
+The Powerhouse—a LEED Silver–certified student union and recreational center at Beloit College—was a unique reuse design opportunity for Studio Gang.
 The prestigious team of architects embraced one of their core philosophies by starting a design with what’s already there with this project.
 For the Powerhouse, that meant reinventing a 120,000-square-foot decommissioned power plant.

 Juliane Wolf, partner and design principal at Studio Gang, worked with Beloit President Scott Bierman and Beloit’s vision to transform the former power plant into a human-use building for students and the community.
 Beloit College worked with Alliant Energy to ensure the building was not torn down, which ended up being a huge benefit in the building’s carbon emission performance.